antify/antify/packages/ant-database/README.md

 - [ ] Implement migrate down
 - [ ] Do not always need a schema extension for client.
 Do it once with a "get schema extension" hook or similar
 - [ ] Find a way to handle schema options like {timestamps: true}
+- [ ] Make migrations dir in configuration not required

 ## Usage